-The principal was seen as pivotal in providing adequate support to the teacher leaders by collaborating with them, to ensure the instructional needs of the students are shared with the staff (Sun and Leithwood, 2015), and also by protecting them from any negativity that may arise from colleagues (Pankake and Moller, 2007).
+The principal was seen as pivotal in providing adequate support to the teacher leaders by collaborating with them to ensure the instructional needs of the students are shared with the staff (Sun and Leithwood, 2015), and also by protecting them from any negativity that may arise from colleagues (Pankake and Moller, 2007).
 Sahlberg (2013) made the point that “leadership is closely tied to teaching” (Sahlberg, 2013, p.
 38).
 Ferme (2014) in the Australian context suggested that the promotion of whole-school numeracy practices was the responsibility of the mathematics department.
 This view is not shared by Ireland’s policy makers or by other researchers because although good mathematical pedagogies underlie good numeracy practices (DES, 2015a); Steen (1999) believed that all teachers had that responsibility to move into this space, a view echoed by Goos et al. (2012b) in terms of the opportunities to promote and teach numeracy across the curriculum.
-The researchers believe though that the depth (Vasquez et al. (2013) in addition to the breadth (Goos et al., 2012) of integrative models need to be examined at school-level to maximise the full potential of national policy in the area (DES, 2011a).
+The researchers believe that the varying models of integration need to be examined at school-level to investigate the full potential of national policy in the area (DES, 2011a).

 2. Methodology